 17. Singapore Management University School of Law, Li Ka Shing Library

 Established in 2007, the Singapore Management University School of Law is the tiny country’s second law school.
 The University’s Li Ka Shing Library contains nearly 200,000 periodicals both print and electronic, and the building itself is a modern masterpiece of glass and greenery.
 Tiered levels of windows are covered with lush plantings, and the interior space offers students express workstations, natural light, and skylights.
-Set to open in 2017, the University’s new building project, the Kwa Geok Choo Library will provide a stunning accompaniment to a campus that already stands as a bastion of modern architecture.
+One of the University’s newest building projects, the Kwa Geok Choo Library, provides a stunning accompaniment to a campus that stands as a bastion of modern architecture.

 16. University of Michigan Law School, South Hall

 Frequently ranked as one of the nation’s top schools, the University of Michigan Law School program is one of prestige.
-Founded in 1859, the campus recently underwent a complete renovation and expansion designed by Hartman-Cox Architects and Integrated Design Solutions.
+Founded in 1859, the campus underwent a complete renovation and expansion designed by Hartman-Cox Architects and Integrated Design Solutions.
 The project entailed creating a new 100,000 square foot South Hall to blend with the campus’ current Collegiate Gothic style architecture.
 In addition, the Robert B. Aikens Commons was constructed on an unused greenway between the Legal Research Building and Hutchins Hall.
 Leaded glass windows were installed to allow for plenty of daylight.
-The project was completed in 2011.

 15. New York University School of Law, Furman Hall